sohonetlabs/swift-sum/README.md

 Calculates the checksum of the object including SLO and DLO segments.
-By default swiftsum will print out 2 lines for a segmented file, the first being the MD5 of the file, the 2nd the segment hash
+By default swiftsum will print out 2 lines for a segmented file, the first being the MD5 of the file, the 2nd the segment hash.
+For files less than the segment size only the MD5 is printed out.

 positional arguments:
   filename              file name to check